otakot/CarND-Model-Predictive-Control/README.md

 ### Additional parameters

-Additionaly to make the behaviour of the car on the road smoother I have introduced **STEERING_TRANSITION_SMOOTHNESS** and **ACCELERATION_SMOOTHNESS** parameters with empirically selected values 500 and 20 accordingly.
+Additionaly, to make the behaviour of the car on the road smoother and comfortable for potential passengers I have introduced **STEERING_TRANSITION_SMOOTHNESS** and **ACCELERATION_SMOOTHNESS** parameters with empirically selected values 500 and 20 accordingly.
 These are applied dutring the calculation of cost function.

 ---